Position

 • High school diploma or equivalent required.

-• Basic understanding of painting techniques and materials.
+• Basic understanding of painting and construction principles is a plus.

 • Willingness to learn and follow instructions from experienced painters.